Alice's Adventures in Wonderland©

 Oxford, 1862.
 At the Liddell family’s garden party, Lewis Carroll, a family friend, entertains three young sisters with a story and magic tricks.
 One of them, Alice, is friends with the gardener’s boy, Jack.
 He gives her a rose and she gives him a jam tart.
 But Alice’s mother accuses Jack of stealing it and dismisses him.
 As a curious variety of guests arrive Lewis Carroll consoles Alice.
-While taking her photograph he disappears beneath the camera cloth and emerges as a White Rabbit, then vanishes into his camera-bag.
+While taking her photograph he suddenly grows a tail ... and vanishes!
 Alice follows and falls into a mysterious and wonderful world.
 Jack is the Knave of Hearts, accused of stealing a tray of tarts by the bad-tempered Queen of Hearts, whose guards pursue him relentlessly.

 Alice spies a garden through a keyhole, but cannot reach it.
 She finds a drink that makes her shrink and a cake that makes her grow enormous.
 She swims in a lake of her own tears with a variety of strange creatures, and afterwards arranges a race to cheer them up.
 She encounters a Duchess in a cottage tending a baby (while a Cook makes pigs into sausages), fish- and frog-footmen and a mysterious Cheshire Cat.
 The White Rabbit and the Knave, worried for her safety, forbid her to follow them and blindfold her.